 I’ve spoken with many friends and coworkers about hypnosis therapy.
 What is it?
 Can someone really control your mind?
 Can it help you drop a bad habit?
-I’ve always thought that because I am way too into my own head, it would be hard for someone to penetrate my mind and change the way I think or behave.
+I’ve always thought that because I am way too into my own head that it would be hard for someone to penetrate my mind and change the way I think or behave.
 But I’m also a very curious person and wanted to try it anyway.
-I visited board certified hypnotist John Mongiovi at his office in Flatiron, not really knowing what to expect.
+I visited board-certified hypnotist John Mongiovi at his New York office, to test it out, though not really knowing what to expect.

-His office is spacious and comfortable.
-It has a high ceiling and is minimally decorated.
-It holds a long sofa against the back wall where I sit and an arm chair where he sits in front of me.
-I tell him it reminds me of my therapist’s office, to which he explains that hypnosis can be similar to a therapy session, but it’s definitely not the same.
-“We’re not here to analyse you.
-We’re here to figure out the best key to changing the behaviour pattern, the thought pattern, not analysis, necessarily,” he says.
+His office—spacious and comfortable, with high ceilings, a sofa, and an armchair—reminds me of my therapist’s office.
+Mongiovi explains that, while hypnosis can be similar to a therapy session, it’s definitely not the same.
+“We’re not here to analyze you.
+We’re here to figure out the best key to changing the behavior pattern, the thought pattern, not analysis, necessarily,” he says.

-A behaviour pattern that interferes with your life is how he defines a bad habit.
-“There are both behaviour habits and thinking patterns—negative thinking patterns.
+A behavior pattern that interferes with your life is how Mongiovi defines a bad habit.
+“There are both behavior habits and thinking patterns—negative thinking patterns.
 You’re addressing both,” he says.
 He tells me to think about someone who smokes.
-The person who smokes is likely dealing with some sort of stress and he or she is looking at the cigarette as something to look forward to when going through something difficult.
+The person who smokes is likely dealing with some sort of stress, and he or she is looking at the cigarette as something to look forward to when going through something difficult.
 Here, you can’t just address the nicotine addiction.
-You have to address the thinking side of it it too.
+You have to address the thinking side of it, too.

-The hypnosis part, he reassures me, is nothing to be scared of.
-“The misconception is that you go to sleep, or that you go unconscious.
+Hypnosis, he reassures me, is nothing to be scared of.
+“The misconception is that you go to sleep or that you go unconscious.
 People are afraid to lose control; they don’t want to go unconscious and they don’t want to be unaware of what’s going on,” he says.

-We start talking about my bad habit, which I tell him is my procrastination.
-I explain that even with my very neat, organised to-do list I make every morning when I get into work, I end up looking at the newest articles up on the New York Times or New York Magazine or looking to see if I gained a follower on Instagram in between writing articles.
+We start talking about my bad habit, which I tell him is procrastination.
+I explain that even with the very neat, organized, to-do list I make every morning when I get into work, I end up looking at the newest articles on the New York Times or New York magazine or checking to see if I gained a follower on Instagram in between writing articles.

 "Why do you do that?" he asks.